Things to do in Saint Joseph Missouri

 Casinos

-You can have a great time with your friends at one of the many casinos in St. Joseph.
-There are casinos for everyone, from classic American casino fare to modern choices.
+There are many casinos in St. Joseph that will satisfy your gambling cravings.
+There is a casino to suit every taste, whether you prefer traditional American casino fare or more modern offerings.
 You'll find the right casino for you, from penny slots to video pokie machines.
-There are over 400 video poker and slot machines at the casino.
+Over 400 slots and video poker machines are available at this casino.
 You can also play table games in the casino.

-There are many options for casino entertainment in St. Joseph, Missouri.
-Affinity Gambling operates the St. Jo Frontier Casino.
-The Missouri River destroyed the first structure of the casino in 2011.
-It is now in its second.
+There are many casino options in St. Joseph.
+Affinity Gaming manages the St. Jo Frontier Casino.
+It is Missouri's second-smallest riverboat gambling establishment.
+In 2011, the Missouri River damaged the casino's original structure, but it is now in its second.

 St. Joseph was founded on the Missouri River by Joseph Robidoux, a local fur trader of French Canadian descent.
 It was officially incorporated in 1843.[6]
 In its early days, it was a bustling outpost and rough frontier town, serving as a last supply point and jumping-off point for travelers on the Missouri River toward the "Wild West".
 It was the westernmost point in the United States accessible by rail until after the American Civil War.